solid/specification/CONTRIBUTING.md

 ### General guidance

-* Content: the full content of the technical report must be human-readable with HTML alone.
-Any CSS and JavaScript should not interfere with the accessibility of the content.
+* Content: the full content of the technical report MUST be human-readable with HTML alone.
+It is strongly discouraged that any CSS and JavaScript interferes with the accessibility of the content.
-* Offline-friendly: there must not be any mandatory external dependencies (e.g., a network connection) to retrieve, to render, or to manipulate the content of the article.
+* Offline-friendly: there MUST not be any mandatory external dependencies (e.g., a network connection) to retrieve, to render, or to manipulate the content of the article.
-* Privacy: scripts must not be used to identify or track readers.
+* Privacy: scripts MUST not be used to identify or track readers.

 There are two parts to publishing a technical report that applies to all
 reports: